Radio Televisyen Malaysia: 1969–2001: Merger and expansion of radio and television operations

+The expansion of the Voice of Malaysia was meant to foster the relationships between Malaysia & ASEAN countries of Thailand & the-then Burma, as well as fostering the Islamic fraternity between Malaysia & Arab countries.
+The Tagalog service was launched to cover the Southern Philippines, during the Moro conflict to support the rebels at that time.
+The Thai, Arabic & Burmese language services was terminated in 2009, while the Malay, English, Chinese & Indonesian language services was terminated on 31 August 2011.
+Tagalog service, broadcasts on MW & later FM later followed suit, terminated service on 30 April 2022, all due to low listenership & the rise of FM radio stations as well as the internet that waned it's importance.

-By 31 August 1978, Voice of Malaysia had expanded its broadcast to include 5 other language services namely Thai (1 January 1972), Arab (1 November 1972), Tagalog (22 October 1973), Burmese and Malay.
-On 17 April 1995, an international Islamic service called Voice of Islam was added to the Voice of Malaysia network and broadcasts in English and Malay languages.
+On 17 April 1995, an international Islamic service called Voice of Islam was added to the Voice of Malaysia network and broadcasts in English as "The Voice of Islam" & in Malay as "Suara Islam".
+Both services then ceased to exist by 31 August 2011.
 All language services were transmitted from Kajang, Selangor, except for Tagalog service which was transmitted from Tuaran, Sabah.

 Radio Malaysia went off the air for a few days during the recent floods.

 In March 1972, RTM's television channels (known as TV Malaysia) premiered Drama Minggu Ini (This Week's Drama) – a weekly local 30-minute drama anthology and began airing monthly local hour-long dramas.
-In December 1972, RTM planned the start of the colour TV transition 1975, starting with foreign programmes, local programmes in colour by 1978 when colour television is extended to Sabah and Sarawak and to have TV2 in colour by 1980.
+In December 1972, RTM planned the start of the colour TV transition targeted to 1975, starting with foreign programmes, local programmes in colour by 1978 when colour television is extended to Sabah and Sarawak and to have TV2 in colour by 1980.

 On 1 January 1974, RTM integrated with Filem Negara Malaysia to provide "more effective service to the people".

 To smoothen the transition to colour television, RTM began producing documentaries in colour in mid-1978.
 RTM began transmission tests of colour television in early September 1978.
 The two outdoor broadcasting vans, imported from the United Kingdom, arrived in mid-September 1978.
 RTM would also air monthly live programmes in colour in 1979, aimed at a youth audience.

 RTM began planning on "decentralising" television production to regional centres in Penang, Kota Bharu, Johor Bahru, Kuching and Kota Kinabalu in 1979, aiming to better highlight the problems of the people in those regions.
 Each centre would have a recording facility, auditorium and newsroom.